 More joy without ‘Joy’?

 Okay, one of the major differences between the base game and ‘Roger & James in They Came From Below‘ is that the DLC scraps pretty much all survival elements from the beginning.
-Sure, you’ll still need health balm to heal your wounds (an item which is very, very low in stock in the factory), but you won’t need to take joy, act happy, or worry too much about stealth within this DLC.
+Sure, you’ll still need health balm to heal your wounds (an item that is very, very low in stock in the factory), but you won’t need to take joy, act happy, or worry too much about stealth within this DLC.
 You won’t even have to worry about changing your clothes in order to fit in or avoid suspicion, although I would have loved it if there was a robot disguise you could have put on.

 Roger & James in They Came From Below is more akin to a narrative mini-episode than a full-on DLC pack.
 It has a story, with three chapters, and you’re pretty much guided through it without any wiggle room to go off the path or explore places you shouldn’t be in.
 Don’t take that the wrong way though, I really enjoyed playing the DLC as I prefer linear story-driven games over open-world ones at the moment (due to the over-saturation of open-world games on the market), but it’s a big difference to the base game, which was primarily a massive open world for you to explore.
-The DLC also contains a decent number of environmental puzzles to overcome such as using a powered up shot to turn on switches or lifting objects to create a gap in the laser beam defences.
+The DLC also contains a decent number of environmental puzzles to overcome such as using a powered-up shot to turn on switches or lifting objects to create a gap in the laser beam defences.

 As a comparison, let’s take combat, for example.
 In the base game, you would be finding new weapons all over the place, combining items to create usable things, and adapting to the situation with various clothes, weapons, and throwables.
-Roger & James in They Came From Below makes this whole process very easy and simplified as your main weapon is the ray gun, you have an item which slows down time, all health items are picked up and not crafted, and you’ll find a few shock grenades.
+Roger & James in They Came From Below makes this whole process very easy and simplified as your main weapon is the ray gun, you have an item that slows down time, all health items are picked up and not crafted, and you’ll find a few shock grenades.
 Again, this isn’t a bad thing, it’s just a lot more restrictive and pre-determined than the base game was.

 The whole DLC, from beginning to end, took me around two hours to complete and it even had an option at the end which will generate an alternative ending (however, there is no trophy for picking both).
-It’s short but very well done, the environment looks great with its futuristic sci-fi feel to it, the robots all look like 1950’s B-Movie robots, the voice acting is great, with the original voice actors, and the dialogue is absolutely brilliant!
+It’s short but very well done, the environment looks great with its futuristic sci-fi-feel to it, the robots all look like 1950’s B-Movie robots, the voice acting is great, with the original voice actors, and the dialogue is absolutely brilliant!
 Seriously, I was laughing every time James and Roger talked to each other.

 If you’ve not played the base game, or you didn’t really interact with these two that much when you played it, these two are the most down-to-Earth couple within the whole game.
 The banter which goes on between these two is great – they really are like a bickering old married couple, with a lot of swearing… That’s right, if you’re not a fan of swearing, maybe this DLC isn’t for you as James will try and fit in at least one swear word with every sentence.

-Overall then, I was impressed with the polish and care which has gone into creating this DLC, even if it’s more of a vertical slice/small snippet of the main game, rather than adding content to the base game (I don’t think you can carry over any of the new weaponry into the base game once completed).
+Overall then, I was impressed with the polish and care that has gone into creating this DLC, even if it’s more of a vertical slice/small snippet of the main game, rather than adding content to the base game (I don’t think you can carry over any of the new weaponry into the base game once completed).
 I’m looking forward to the next two DLC packs and will certainly play them upon release and let you know what I thought of them.